 Greg Douhan University of California Cooperative Extension (UCCE) area citrus advisor for Tulare, Fresno and Madera counties, said the conference will be a valuable forum to communicate important research and information regarding many aspects of various crops grown in California.
 Agriculture industry personnel, PCAs, CCAs, and so on and so forth, benefit from these meetings tremendously to keep abreast of the latest challenges that face California Agricultural producers.

 Douhan, whose territory includes a major portion of California’s citrus belt, will be one of the featured conference speakers and will present current information on HLB and Asian Citrus Psyllid management.

 A presentation on aerial drone technology is also expected to drive attendance.

-Mark Dufau, director of Business Development for AeroVironment, will speak on optimizing integrated pest management (IPM) and nutrient management using drones.
+Chris Lawson, Business Development Manager for Aerobotics, will speak on optimizing integrated pest management (IPM) and nutrient management using drones.

 Agronomist Nick Canata with Ingleby USA/Eriksson LLC of Visalia reports that the CCC agenda looks interesting, especially the drone technology presentation.
 His company, he added, is presently using aerial flyovers to obtain irrigation information.

 Crop advisors who are evaluating their mating disruption choices will hear a panel of experts that includes United States Department of Agriculture (USDA) researcher Chuck Burks, Dani Casado chemical ecologist with Suterra and Peter McGhee, research entomologist with Pacific BioControl Corp.
 This panel will evaluate mating disruption as part of an IPM program.

 Thursday’s program starts on the ground with sustainability specialist Richard Kreps who will explain how to get the most out or your soils.